Shooter Jennings: Production work

-Jennings hosts a radio show on SiriusXM's Outlaw Country station entitled Electric Rodeo.
-The show's format primarily consists of country, rock, and outlaw music.
-The show airs Thursdays from midnight to 2:00 AM, Saturdays from 6:00 PM to 8:00 PM, and Sundays from 10:00 PM to midnight Eastern.

 Style and influences

 Shooter Jennings's influences include David Bowie, Pink Floyd, Lynyrd Skynyrd, Hank Williams Jr., Nine Inch Nails, Guns N' Roses, Rage Against the Machine and Marilyn Manson.

 Rolling Stone described Jennings as a "country-rock outsider".
 Regarding classification of his music, Jennings said that he did not want to be pigeonholed as being solely a rock musician.
 Marilyn Manson argued against Jennings's work being classified as country music, saying "southern" was a more appropriate classification, noting the latter "also drags in a bit of the Stones, in a way".
 AllMusic described Jennings as having "established himself as an artist who played by his own rules" and said that his music is "strongly informed by both hard rock and outlaw country", while his album Black Ribbons "explored his interest in metal and electronic music".

 Personal life

-Jennings is the son of country music star Waylon Jennings and Jessi Colter; he has two brothers.
+Jennings is the son of country music singers Waylon Jennings and Jessi Colter.
+He has six half-siblings in total; five from his father, and one, Jennifer Eddy Harness, from his mother.
+Jennifer's son, country rap artist Struggle Jennings, spent a substantial amount of his adolescence in the company of Shooter (who was one year older than Struggle) and Waylon Jennings.

+He is also uncle to country singer Whey Jennings, the son of his half-brother Terry Jennings.

 On February 13, 2002, Shooter's father died in his sleep of diabetic complications in Chandler, Arizona.
 He was buried in the Mesa City Cemetery, in Mesa, Arizona.
 At the life tribute ceremony, on February 15, Shooter sang "I've Always Been Crazy" for the attendees, who included Waylon's close friends, family, and fellow musicians.

 Jennings began dating actress Drea de Matteo in 2001.
 They have two children together, a daughter born in 2007 and a son born in 2011.
 Jennings and de Matteo eventually ended their relationship without marrying.

 Jennings married long-time friend Misty Brooke Swain on June 4, 2013, in Joshua Tree, California.
 Swain and Jennings had met while he was in his rock band, Stargunn, and Swain was bartending at the Rainbow Bar & Grill.
 Shooter and Misty live in Hollywood, California.